PeterPawn/YourFritz/reported_threats/480894/README.md

 ## Mitigations

+None - the problem has to be fixed.
+This was done already in the public beta branch, see timeline below.
-Unknown - I don't have any good idea beside a fix from vendor, because the problem is located in a closed source component of the firmware.
+~~Unknown - I don't have any good idea beside a fix from vendor, because the problem is located in a closed source component of the firmware.~~

 ## Available fixes / solutions

+Update 2016-11-23:

+The issue was fixed in version 113.06.69.41756 (2016-11-01).
+The "tar x" call was changed, now the files to extract from the tarball are specified with their name(s) and arbitrary content will not be extracted any longer.

+End of updated section.
+The following text is somewhat older.

-Not fixed yet, at least as far as I know.
+~~Not fixed yet, at least as far as I know.~~

 The vendor did not commit the vulnerability within 6 weeks after he was notified.